 You can read more about the release of the album here and here.

 The first song from Blackstar (released on 17 December 2015 as an advance single) was Lazarus.
 The title comes from the name of the man in the biblical story whom Jesus raises from the dead four days after he died.
 It is lyrical and it is moving and I like it.
 The song has received a lot of critical acclaim.

 Today I saw the video of Lazarus for the first time and that is what prompted the writing of this post.
 It is a perfect video for the song: compelling and disturbingly haunting.

-Here’s the way I interpret the video (and yes, it’s just my interpretation and you may well have a different take on it): Bowie is on his deathbed, reflecting on his life.
+Here’s the way I interpret the video: David Bowie is on his deathbed, reflecting on his life.
 At 2:42 of the video, he realizes that he has more to do, more to say.
 He grabs his pen and begins to think.
 The ideas come, with difficulty at first, but by 3:20 inspiration strikes and the words start flowing.
 Unfortunately, time runs out and at 3:50 Bowie is pulled into the closet, which strikes me as a fairly obvious metaphor for a coffin.
 His life is over; he can do no more.

 Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.
 Because almost everything — all external expectations, all pride, all fear of embarrassment or failure — these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.